 How oppressive is it?

-You know, the you mentioned women's.
+You know, you mentioned the women.

-They are just type of animals they're abused by men.
+They are just type of animals.

-That is their interpretation of of women, and that's widespread, or is that only widespread among more radical Islamists?
+That is their interpretation of women, and that's widespread, or is that only widespread among more radical Islamists?

 Let me ask you this.

-Okay, and the tank would move and he'd move.
+And the tank would move and he'd move.

 The tank would move, he would move.

-And I've often said this that you you can't you can have a revolution, and I see what you're calling for, and they're all noble goals, a free and democratic government, which the Iranian people deserve, a new constitution, and defining free and uh a free and democratic Iran and a free and democratic, honorable, responsible to the international community, all noble goals, but revolutions are not one with slingshots.
+And they're all noble goals, a free and democratic government, which the Iranian people deserve, a new constitution, and defining a free and democratic Iran, and a free and democratic, honorable, responsible to the international community.

 They're not one with knives.